Xzzit/ChipGAN-pytorch/README.md

 For the DatasetB, I choose them from [Traditional Chinese Landscape Painting Dataset](https://github.com/alicex2020/Chinese-Landscape-Painting-Dataset)

 You could train your GAN by your own or use the pre-trained GAN in the folder "saved_models".

+## How To Use
+You can open paint.py file to generate your ink wash painting images.

+In this file, you should change the data location to your directory. (checkpoint, input images, save place. etc.)

+You could open the file and get more details.
+I have written code comments for you.
+Have fun!